close print view

 – Review the sample statement to understand where to find the information you need.

-If you are required to file a Michigan Individual Income Tax return (MI-1040), submit the Homestead Property Tax Credit form (MI-1040CR) with your MI-1040.
-If you are not required to file an MI-1040, you may file your Homestead Property Tax Credit by submitting form MI-1040CR only.
+If you are required to file a Michigan Individual Income Tax return (MI-1040), submit the Homestead Property Tax Credit Claim (MI-1040CR) with your MI-1040.
+If you are not required to file an MI-1040, you may file your Homestead Property Tax Credit Claim by submitting form MI-1040CR only.
 The due date for filing an Income Tax return is April 15.

 Beginning in 2012, household income has been replaced with total household resources.
 Total household resources include all income received by all household members during the year, including income that might be exempt from federal adjusted gross income.
 Losses from business activity may not be used to reduce total household resources.
 For a listing of income sources to include in total household resources, view Income and Deductible Items .